What's new on our site today!

 Alternate spellings of these names include Kampa, Kompa, Camba, Thampa, Thamba, Campiti, Komparia, Kuruparia;

 Information and links about the Ashaninka tribe past and present.

 Our Online Ashaninka Materials

-Our list of vocabulary words in the Ashaninka and Asheninka languages, with comparison to words in other Arawakan languages.
+Vocabulary words in the Ashaninka and Asheninka languages, with comparison to words in other Arawakan languages.

 Ashaninka Pronunciation Guide:

-How to pronounce Ashaninka words.
+How to write and pronounce Ashaninka words.

 Ashaninka Animal Words: